netdata/netdata/collectors/ebpf.plugin/README.md

 ### Filesystem

-This group has two charts demonstrating how applications interacts with the Linux kernel to open and close file descriptors.
+This group has two charts demonstrating how applications interact with the Linux kernel to open and close file descriptors.

 #### File descriptor